 They can see a list of all assigned training, and they can also see their current completion status and assignment due dates (the due dates may be different for the different activities).

-Employees can also launch, view, and complete some training online (such as e-learning and online quizzes) or click to learn more about other assigned training (for example, to discover what room an instructor-led course is being held in).
+Employees can also launch, view, and complete some training online (such as online courses and online quizzes) or click to learn more about other assigned training (for example, to discover what room an instructor-led course is being held in).

 Importing Your Own Training Materials and/or Creating Training Materials In Your LMS

-An LMS will also provide tools that make it easy to import your own training materials (the red circle, below).
+An LMS will also provide tools that make it easy to import your own training materials (see the red circle, below).